-Converge Miami is designed to provide facilities, infrastructure and interdisciplinary opportunities to foster the development of life sciences, technology and biotechnology innovations.
-Building I of Converge Miami added 252,000 SF of dedicated research space.
-The master plan for Converge Miami envisions development of up to 1.8 million square feet of laboratory, office and retail space on 10 acres.
+LSTP is designed to provide facilities, infrastructure and interdisciplinary opportunities to foster the development of life sciences, technology and biotechnology innovations.
+Building I of the LSTP achieved LEED Silver certification and added 252,000 SF of dedicated research space.
+The master plan for the Life Science and Technology Park (LSTP) envisions development of up to 1.8 million square feet of laboratory, office and retail space on 10 acres.
 The plan contemplates a full build-out of five research and development buildings dedicated to life science research.

 - Rosenstiel Medical Sciences Building (RMSB) and Glaser Medical Research Building

+- Evelyn F. and William L. McKnight Vision Research Center

 - The Breyer Patch

 - Louis Calder Memorial Library

 - Dominion Tower